top of page

 Tagong Yaman is a choreographic and curatorial work by Anito Gavino, supported by MAPfund Grant 2020 and Painted Bride.
 Tagong Yaman, once titled Babaylan Anthologies, was performed at an old grocery store in West Philadelphia, which turned into a makeshift performance and gallery space.
 The space itself simulated an anthropological museum gallery: altars of ancestors and unsung heroes were displayed, holiday lanterns made by Filipino-identifying community members hung on the storefront window, and collaged images of the Philippines printed in textiles were exhibited.
 This is a two-woman act that undertakes the journey of a Filipina mother asking, How can a mother pass culture to a child growing up in America?

 The duet interweaving dance, song, film, and poetry, performed by Gavino and her daughter, Malaya Ulan, investigates the Filipino consciousness's historical erasures due to colonization, indoctrination, and migration.
 Through comedy, dance theater, jazz, contemporary, and folk dance modalities, Anito journeyed down the memory lane of childhood and ancestral past.... remembering herself as a healer (a Babaylan) whose powers were taken by her colonizers.
-She remembers intergenerational trauma and portrays a character, Sisa, from a political novel, Noli Me Tangere, written by Dr Jose Rizal.
+She remembers intergenerational trauma and portrays a character, Sisa, from a political novel, Noli Me Tangere, by Dr Jose Rizal.
 This novel was a catalyst for the Philippine revolution against Spain, and the character Sisa is one she relates to when she remembers her own emotional turmoil as an immigrant in the US.
 She then embodies her journeys as an immigrant whose ancestral memory of her past shaman self becomes the source of her strength, joy, laughter, dance, kinship, and friendship (kapwa).
 Malaya's spoken word performances of her writings about her disconnection to ancestral land are interspersed with her mother's storytelling.
 They both grapple with their complex and unheard identities in a celebration of community, dance, and food.

 Meet The Team